Fox News Bashes Anonymous Sourcing of Trump Army ‘Losers’ Story, Then Uses Anonymous Sources to Dispute It

 Following Fox & Friends, Roberts appeared on the network’s “hard news” broadcast America’s Newsroom to deliver his own report on the president’s alleged comments and actions.

 “This morning I have spoken with two people who were in the meetings about whether to cancel that trip,” the reporter said to co-anchor Sandra Smith.
-“One of them would not be described as a supporter of the president currently.”
+“One of them would not be described as a supporter of the president, current.”

 “The president never said that, according to both of these sources,” Roberts continued.
 “Did not use the words losers or suckers.”